Lawmakers In Illinois Embrace Medical Marijuana As An Opioid Alternative

 Aaron Weiner, director of addiction services at Linden Oaks Behavioral Health in Naperville, Ill., says the new policy amounts to replacing one addictive substance with another.
 "People are prescribed opioids inappropriately all the time," he says.
 "That doesn't mean they should be smoking pot."

 Weiner says some scientific research supports the use of marijuana to treat chronic pain, referring to a 2017 report from the National Academy of Sciences, Engineering and Medicine (NASEM).
 But, he says, the industry puts patients at risk.
-That's because patients must use trial-and-error to find what works among a vast range of marijuana products.
+That's because patients must use trial and error to find what works among a vast range of marijuana products.

 Weiner is concerned that cannabis dispensary staff aren't trained adequately, and, he notes, they've been found to make recommendations that can harm patients.